 [As noted above, regenerative agriculture techniques and sustainable agriculture practices are key to reversing the global effects and negative trends of unsustainable ag. practices.
 Sustainable agriculture practices include increasing the use of permaculture; as well as urban and community gardening.]

-The simulation of natural ecosystems, both in agriculture and urban planning, has the potential to help reduce man’s carbon footprint on the earth.
-In working to maintain permanent agriculture and permanent culture similarly there is progress toward the sustainable goals created in many cities worldwide.
+The simulation of natural ecosystems, both in agriculture and green urban planning, has the potential to help reduce man’s carbon footprint on the earth.

 Here are the major components of urban gardening::